LucieLuS/STAT432/Data/Training data 1 year/In progress.md

 Trendingsearch_for_labeling_0717.csv is the total file for prediction, some of which has true labels but others are waiting for the machine to attach labels.

 Combined5news.md is where I put the google drive link.
 The csv. file of the total five media news for prediction is too big.

+Trendingsearch_for_labelling_onlymatching.csv contains the posts responded by the state media.